|

 Budapest, Hungary on 14 October, 1944.
 This Panzerkampfwagen Tiger Ausf.B of

-sPzAbt 503 is seen in Budapest, October, 1944. |
+sPzAbt 503 is seen in Budapest, October, 1944. | It was then transferred to Hungary

 and committed to the defense of Budapest.
 By an order dated December